ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   and brambles that reached to scratch our legs.

   Up the steps to the wooden door,
-  With ivy trailing over the porch floor.
+  Ivy trailing over the porch floor.
   Pinned above a knocker of a bear’s head,
   A note, browned with age curling and torn
-  A notice to warn,
+  A note to warn,
   “Beware,” it said.
 “Knock me if you dare,” it said.

   Of course, we dared,
-  One bang each.
+  One knock each.
 Bang.
 Bang.
   Laughing, exhilarated we turned and ran
   Down a path that now twisted and snaked,
   Turning our legs to jelly,